Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 ## Insight 4: Plan Performance

-- **Underperformance of platinum & bronze plans.** Only 12 customers signed up to the platinmum plan, at a high CPS of $491, indicating poor performance.
+- **Underperformance of platinum & bronze plans.** Only 12 customers signed up to the platinum plan, at a high CPS of $491, indicating poor performance.
 Similarly, the bronze plan also generated few signups (591) at a high CPS of $24.

 # Recommendations:

-Our insights enable the marketing team to improve resource allocation and adjust marketing strategy for efficiency gains.
+These insights enable the Marketing & Product teams to reallocate resources and improve acquisition efficiency.
 Based on our findings, we would recommend the following:

 #### Reallocate budget from underperformers:
 - $11k allocated to poorly performing Golden Years Security & #InsureYourHealth campaigns neither increases awareness nor generates signups. **Reallocating these resources to Health For All & Compare Health Coverage can boost CTR by 17% and Signup Rate by 13%.**

 #### Expand Customer Testimonials to high-performing campaigns:
 - With a high CTR, high Signup Rate, and low CPS, specifically for Compare Health Coverage, expanding Customer Testimonials to Health For All, #CoverageMatters, and #Healthy Living will **generate new, economical signups**.

-#### Identify campaign-type paris:
+#### Identify campaign-type pairs:
 - Work with the marketing team to evaluate further campaign-type links such as Compare Health Coverage-Customer Testimonials and #CoverageMatters-Product Promotion to **surface insights on attractive copies that increase awareness & generate signups**.

 #### Re-evaluate offering:
 - We recommend the product team to examine product offering due to poor performance (high CPS & few signups) of Platinum & Bronze plans. **Consider eliminating the platinum plan** & making improvements to the bronze plan.